-Just then, I heard a rather snide human voice - that boy was coming back.
-I ducked out of sight and watched as he approached his camp-site, noting as I did so that he seemed to be talking into a small rectangular object held to his ear.
+Just then, I heard a rather snide human voice; the boy was coming back.
+I ducked out of sight and watched as he approached his campsite, noting as I did so that he seemed to be talking into a small rectangular object held to his ear.

-"Yeah, I got a Sunflora," he was saying.
-"Course, it's going into storage . . .
+"Yeah, I caught a Sunflora," he was saying.
+"But I'm not keeping it on my team . . .
 Well, a Sunflora isn't that strong, is it?
-And everyone knows strong Pokemon are the key to winning the League . . ."
+And everyone knows strong Pokemon are the key to winning the League."

-So, he was one of those trainers?
-He was one of those who cared only about winning and wanted only strong Pokemon, any others being banished to goodness knows where.
+So, he was one of those trainers who cared only about winning and only wanted strong Pokemon, any others he caught being sent away to goodness knew where.
 Furious, I darted in front of him.
 "You let that Sunflora go!"
 I cried.
 "She's my friend!"
-Of course, all this human heard was: "Rosie roselia!
+Of course, all this human heard was: "Rose roselia!
 Roselia!"

 He laughed derisively, his hand reaching into his bag.
 "Aren't you that same Roselia I saw before?
 Well, my Pokemon could use some target practice . . ."
 He pulled out two red-and-white Poke Balls.
 "Ursaring and Crawdaunt!
 Attack!"